-Ok, technically the Atari ST is almost identical to the Amiga version in terms of graphics (probably the Amiga is a ST port).
-The graphics are well detailed and colored (up to 36 colors on screen here) though it's hard to see the difference between background and objects you can pick up.
-There are colorful mosaics and statues in the background walls.
-Sprites move fairly well without any glitch too.
-Note that all screens are in flip-screen mode so the whole game lacks scrolling.
+GRAPHICS / SOUND Technically the Atari ST is almost identical to the Amiga version in terms of graphics (probably the Amiga is a ST port).
+The graphics are well detailed with up to 36 colors on screen, though it's hard to see the difference between the backgrounds and the objects you can pick up like colorful mosaics and statues found on the background walls.
+The sprites move fairly well without any serious glitches.
+Note that all areas change in flip-screen so the whole game lacks scrolling.
 The sound on the ST is great, featuring sound effects along with the wonderful music composed by Jochen Hippel (note that the Amiga version does not have sound effects (!!!) but is has this awesome tune in much higher sampling quality than the ST).